manish-garodia/manish-garodia/common/lib-cellar/procedures/fun-with-git-bits/fun-with-git-bits.md

 	- **Final option**: if all the above failed, take the long route -
 		1. Delete the file (or move it out to another location)
 		1. Create a folder with the new name (or rename at another location and copy it back).
-		1. Commit to master with the new name.
+		1. Commit to main repo with the new name.

 		Use this option as the last resort.